Environmental and Plant Biology Major

 Students are required to complete eight tutorials, including two devoted to the thesis for three credit hours each.
 In maintaining an open format to permit students to develop tutorial-based degree programs to challenge and to inspire their creativity and learning, only key departmental and extradepartmental courses in chemistry and mathematics are required for providing foundational knowledge.
 The rest of the program involves student-driven tutorials with faculty.

-In addition to the tutorials, the student must complete the Tier I English requirement; the core plant biology courses; courses in professional development; independent research; extradepartmental courses in mathematics, chemistry, physics; and an appropriate number of approved electives.
+In addition to the tutorials, the student must complete one Written Communication course (ENG 1510) and one Advanced Writing course (FAW); the core plant biology courses; courses in professional development; independent research; extradepartmental courses in mathematics, chemistry, physics; and an appropriate number of approved electives.
 Internships and/or study abroad may be included within the program with special permission from the director of studies (credit will only be given once).
 Honors Tutorial students take a minimum of 15 hours per semester.

 Advising and Monitoring